-A leader in the legal and civic community, Mike has been honored repeatedly by Benchmark Litigation, Best Lawyers in America, and Super Lawyers, which ranks Mike as a Top 100 Super Lawyer.
+A leader in the legal and civic community, Mike has been honored repeatedly by Benchmark Litigation, Best Lawyers in America, and Super Lawyers.
 He is a past recipient of the Houston Bar Association President’s Award for Outstanding Committee Chair.
-Mike is also a member of the University of Texas Development Board and currently serves as Chair of the University of Texas School of Nursing Advisory Committee.
+Mike is also a member of the University of Texas Development Board and an active member of the University of Texas School of Nursing Advisory Committee.

 After trying a lawsuit to a verdict against DCP Midstream, I have been honored to represent DCP Midstream in a number of other disputes.
 For example, my partner Chris Reynolds and I defended DCP from an arbitration filed by EOG Resources to challenge DCP’s settlement accounting practices under the parties’ gas purchase contract.
 EOG sought to recover a refund of more than $20 million from DCP and to avoid paying another $50 million to DCP under the contract.
 The dispute settled amicably on the verge of the final arbitration hearing.
 (DCP Midstream v.
-Anadarko Petroleum Company, et al.).
+EOG Resources).

 We also were hired by DCP to substitute in as Co-Counsel in a large, ongoing lawsuit against Anadarko Petroleum and two of Anadarko’s subsidiaries in Colorado state court.
 DCP was seeking to recover more than $1 billion.
 The lawsuit involved a complex set of claims that the defendants were violating the terms of more than 40 different legacy gas purchase, gathering and processing contracts (which, collectively, govern the dedication of gas production from more than 6000 wells).
 After DCP hired us as Co-Counsel alongside partners in Perkins Coie’s Denver office, we engaged in the intensive discovery, filed new claims, and prevailed on a number of key pre-trial motions.
 The case settled on confidential terms.
 (DCP Midstream v.
 Anadarko Petroleum Company, et al.)